TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Ablation Study on Rule-aware Reward Shaping

 \section{Ablation Study on Rule-aware Reward Shaping}

 We conducted an ablation study to validate the design of our Rule-aware Reward Shaping.
-The study dissects two key components: (1) the \textbf{validity gate} ($\mathbb{I}_{\mathrm{Gate}}$), which selectively applies rewards, and (2) the \textbf{reasoning reward} ($R_{\mathrm{reason}}$), which promotes logical consistency.
-TaoSR-AGRL uses a hard gate (Gating Coefficient $\lambda=0$), meaning no reward is given if the trajectory fails to satisfy the gating condition.
+The study evaluates two key components: (1) the \textbf{validity gate} ($\mathbb{I}_{\mathrm{Gate}}$), which selectively applies rewards, and (2) the \textbf{reasoning reward} ($R_{\mathrm{reason}}$), which promotes logical consistency.
+TaoSR-AGRL employs a hard gate (Gating Coefficient $\lambda=0$), meaning no reward is assigned if the trajectory fails to satisfy the gating condition.
 To assess whether the model derives relevance in accordance with the operational rules, we report the Rule Adherence Rate (RAR).
-RAR measures the proportion of predictions whose final Relevance tier is consistent with the predicted Category and Attribute tiers under the Relevance Derivation Rules in Table~\ref{tab:appendix_derivation_rules}.
-As such, RAR captures rule-following behavior and is complementary to end-task metrics (F1, Accuracy): a model may achieve high Accuracy while violating the rules internally, which RAR is designed to reveal.
+RAR measures the proportion of predictions where the final Relevance tier is consistent with the predicted Category and Attribute tiers under the Relevance Derivation Rules in Table~\ref{tab:appendix_derivation_rules}.
+Consequently, RAR quantifies rule-following behavior and complements standard performance metrics (F1, Accuracy): a model may achieve high Accuracy while violating internal rules, a discrepancy RAR is designed to reveal.

 We compare against these variants: \begin{itemize} \item \textbf{Soft Gating}: When the gate is closed (i.e., final answer is wrong), the reward is attenuated by a factor $\lambda\in\{0.2, 0.5, 0.8\}$ instead of being nullified. \item \textbf{w/o Gating}: The validity gate is removed and fine-grained rewards are always applied (equivalent to setting $\lambda=1$). \item \textbf{w/o $R_{\mathrm{reason}}$}: The reasoning reward component is removed; the final reward is the average of $R_{\mathrm{cate}}$ and $R_{\mathrm{attr}}$. \end{itemize}